radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/03-global-configuration-commands.md

 #### Inspect a License File

-Shows the details and validity of the license contained in the specified file.
+View the details and validity of the license contained in the specified file.

 **Linux/Unix:**
 `./vdsconfig.sh license-inspect -f /path/to/license/file`